solution3tl/EverLoop/README.md

 ### Environment

-Before running the project, make sure your root `.env` contains at least the LLM connection settings your runtime needs, for example:
+Configure the LLM endpoint and runtime settings in `.env`:

 ```env
 LLM_API_KEY=your_key